-1. Introduction TOC
+1. Introduction

-The earliest Virtual Private Networks (VPNs) were based on Layer 2 circuits: X.25, Frame Relay and ATM (see [Kosiur] (Kosiur, D., "Building and Managing Virtual Private Networks," November 1996.)).

-More recently, VPNs based on Ethernet Virtual Local Area Networks (VLANs) and Virtual Private LAN Service (VPLS) ([RFC4761] (Kompella, K. and Y. Rekhter, "Virtual Private LAN Service (VPLS) Using BGP for Auto-Discovery and Signaling," January 2007.) and [RFC4762] (Lasserre, M. and V. Kompella, "Virtual Private LAN Service (VPLS) Using Label Distribution Protocol (LDP) Signaling," January 2007.)) have become quite popular.
+The earliest Virtual Private Networks (VPNs) were based on Layer 2 circuits: X.25, Frame Relay and ATM (see [Kosiur]).
+More recently, multipoint VPNs based on Ethernet Virtual Local Area Networks (VLANs) and Virtual Private LAN Service (VPLS) ([RFC4761] and [RFC4762]) have become quite popular.
+In contrast, the VPNs described in this document are point-to-point, and usually called Virtual Private Wire Service (VPWS).
 All of these come under the classification of Layer 2 VPNs (L2VPNs), as the customer to Service Provider (SP) hand-off is at Layer 2.

 There are at least two factors that adversely affected the cost of offering L2VPNs.
 The first is that the easiest way to offer a L2VPN of a given type of Layer 2 was over an infrastructure of the same type.
-This approach required that the Service Provider build a separate infrastructure for each Layer 2 encapsulation -- e.g., an ATM infrastructure for ATM VPNs, an Ethernet infrastructure for Ethernet VPNs, etc. In addition, a separate infrastructure was needed for the Internet and IP VPNs ([RFC4364] (Rosen, E. and Y. Rekhter, "BGP/MPLS IP Virtual Private Networks (VPNs)," February 2006.), and possibly yet another for voice services.
+This approach required that the Service Provider build a separate infrastructure for each Layer 2 encapsulation -- e.g., an ATM infrastructure for ATM VPNs, an Ethernet infrastructure for Ethernet VPNs, etc. In addition, a separate infrastructure was needed for the Internet and IP VPNs ([RFC4364], and possibly yet another for voice services.
 Going down this path meant a proliferation of networks.